Zygomatic Implants Q&A

 Our implant specialist at Beyond Dental and Implant Center offers Zygoma and Pterygoid implants.
 Call us today to see if you are a good candidate for these uniquely designed zygoma and pterygoid implants.
 If you have severe bone resorption in upper jaw, or you are being told by other dentists that you can’t have upper implants for permanent implant teeth.
 Also if you have failed existing All-On-4 implant fixed bridge in your mouth we can help.
-We are accepting new patients in both of our convenient locations in North Fort Worth TX, and, Dallas TX.
+We are accepting new patients in both of our convenient locations in Dallas TX and Fort Worth TX.
 Call us today or schedule an appointment online!

 What are Zygomatic dental implants?

 Zygomatic dental implants are a new advancement that provides patients who would typically be unsuitable for dental implants due to insufficient bone structure with a safer, reliable, long lasting and more economical option.
 Unlike current, more invasive procedures that can take months for patients to realize the full benefit of dental implants, zygomatic implants have a turnaround time of 72 hours for patients to be able to eat and chew food with their new, permanent teeth.
 Zygomatic dental implants have been designed to work for patients who have significant bone loss that would support typical implants in their upper jaw.
 As dental implants are typically installed into the existing jawbone, this can pose a problem for many patients as they don’t have the structure to support implants without having to undergo more extensive treatment that can include bone grafts.
 Zygomatic implants are instead anchored into the cheek bones, called the zygoma, using extra long anchors and bypassing the need to rely on the upper jawbone.

 How do zygomatic implants work?